Adoniswalker/slack-github/README.md

 # Getting-stated
-Learning how to use github
+Learning how to use Github